This section of the documentation provides resources to help out when you get into trouble.

 Why do the example MDK clients not drive the robot?

-ROS_IP is not set correctly.
+ROS_IP is not set correctly (it should point at your workstation).
 Confirm, before starting your ROS client (e.g. controller), that it is set to the network address on which the robot or simulator can find your workstation, as follows:

 Why is communication with my robot intermittent?